Tariq Ahmed Karim

-Tariq Ahmed Karim is a Bangladeshi diplomat and former ambassador to the United States and the former High Commissioner to India.
-He also served as Chairman of Bangladesh Institute of International and Strategic Studies.
+Tariq Ahmed Karim (born 1942 or 1943) is a Bangladeshi diplomat and former ambassador to the United States and the former High Commissioner to India.
+He also served as chairman of the Bangladesh Institute of International and Strategic Studies.

 Education

-Karim completed his secondary education at St. Gregory's High School and College in 1960 and higher secondary from Notre Dame College, Dhaka in 1962.
-Later he completed his graduation in 1965 from the University of Dhaka and started his career.
-Later he received post-graduate degree from University of Maryland, College Park.
+Karim completed his secondary education at St. Gregory's High School and College in 1960 and higher secondary from Notre Dame College, Dhaka, in 1962..
+He earned a BA in English literature in 1965 from the University of Dhaka and started his career.
+After retirement he received an MA in government and politics from the University of Maryland, College Park, in 2007.